 Encouragement Integrity Peaceful Resolution Commitment Service

 Our results in serving the people of Cite Soleil [download Annual Report FY2017 here]:

-SAKALA served 250 members (ages 4-25) and 350 total participants (ages 4-25) at our single location in Cite Soleil during FY2014.
-SAKALA benefitted from over 100 volunteers, and hosted three external community events per week.
+SAKALA serves 250 members (ages 4-25) and 350 total participants (ages 4-25) at our single location in Cite Soleil.
+SAKALA benefits from over 100 volunteers, and hosts three external community events per week.

 Digital Plantain computer literacy program: 7 schools involved with 140 children total @ 2 hours per week

-Day Camps: 300 youth @ 2 months (including soccer, basketball, volleyball, ping-pong, gardening, computer learning center, library)
+Day Camps: 300 youth @ 2 months (including soccer, basketball, volleyball, baseball, American football, ping-pong, gardening, computer learning center, library)